How to Relieve Dog Itching After Grooming Home Remedies

 • Allergic reactions: Other skin allergic reactions can be done due to irritation from shampoos, conditioners, or other bad-quality grooming products.

-• Clipper burns: when clippers pull the skin, causing tiny abrasions that can irritate the skin.
+• Clipper chars: When clippers pull the skin, causing tiny grazes that can scratch the skin.

-• Dry skin: some dogs will experience dry skin following grooming, related to over-shampooing or hot water.
+• Dry skin: Some dogs will experience dry skin following grooming, connected to over-shampooing or hot water.

-• Parasites: fleas or mites often become active during grooming and can cause itching.
+• Parasites, fleas, or mites often become active during grooming and can induce itching.

 Common Signs Your Dog is Itching After Grooming